amelkiy/write-ups/hxp-2021/baba_is_you/README.md

 ![close is stop!](https://github.com/amelkiy/write-ups/blob/master/hxp-2021/baba_is_you/pics/close_is_stop.png?raw=true)

 I actually looked at this code and completely missed it...
-Thank god @gil was there to save the day.
+Thankfully, @gil was there to save the day and found the solution.
 Let's look at how `close` and `stop` are evaluated here:

 ![close is stop code!](https://github.com/amelkiy/write-ups/blob/master/hxp-2021/baba_is_you/pics/close_and_stop_code.png?raw=true)